jimkang/flickrset-to-html/README.md

 flickrset-to-html
 =================

+Have a static blog and a Flickr account?
+Want a post that looks something like what [Exposure](https://exposure.co/) does?
+Well, I did, and so can you!
+You can run this to grab the HTML fragments for a photoset, and then post those fragments into your post, then use your pre-existing HTML knowledge to edit it to your satisfaction.

-This module grabs links to images from a specified Flickr set, generates a html that links to those images, and writes that html to stdout.
+Dry description: This module grabs links to images from a specified Flickr set, generates a html that links to those images, and writes that html to stdout.

 Installation
 ------------